 long term measures to reduce the impact of expanded polystyrene products (EPS)

 In the Baltic, FanpLESStic aims at preventing and decreasing the pollution from microplastics while the Blastic project maps sources and pathways and supports monitoring, with a focus on urban areas.

-In the Black Sea, the EMBLAS project supports monitoring programmes, including for marine litter, throughout the Black Sea.
+Sea, the EMBLAS project supports monitoring programmes, including for marine litter, throughout the Black Sea.